 By Ruthanne Chun

-Your dog’s skin is a telltale—or telltail, as the case may be—sign he has had too much sun exposure.
-If your dog is sunburned, his skin will look pinker than normal.
+Your dog’s skin is a telltale—or telltail, as the case may be—sign she has had too much sun exposure.
+If your dog is sunburned, her skin will look pinker than normal.
 It might be more sensitive to the touch, too.

 Your dog’s sunburn is more than unsightly and uncomfortable; it’s harmful.
 Like people, dogs exposed to too much sun can develop skin cancers, including hemangiosarcoma and squamous cell carcinoma.
 In fact, skin cancer is the most common type of cancer in dogs.

 Bellies are particularly susceptible to sunburn because dogs have thinner hair on their stomachs.
-UV rays reflect up from sidewalks, beach sand, and other surfaces, and can easily burn your pet’s tender tummy.
-If your sun-worshiping canine loves to catch a good snooze on his back, be sure to apply sunscreen to his armpits and other exposed underside areas.
+UV rays reflect up from sidewalks, beach sand and other surfaces and can easily burn your pet’s tender tummy.
+If your sun–worshiping canine loves to catch a good snooze on his back, be sure to apply sunscreen to her armpits and other exposed underside areas.

 Although all dogs can sunburn, you need to be extra vigilant about protection if you own a pink–skinned or thin–haired breed, such as:

-Move him to a shady or indoor space as soon as possible and apply cold compresses to his skin.
-See your veterinarian if his skin looks very red or blistered.
+Move her to a shady or indoor space as soon as possible and apply cold compresses to her skin.
+See your veterinarian if her skin looks very red or blistered.